jbwebster/scCNVis/README.md

 A high-level overview of how the package works is outlined below.
 More in-depth examples can be found HERE.

 SCCNVis works with SCCNVis objects.
 This provides a common format that can be created using the outputs from any of the common CNV callers.
 To create a SCCNVis object, you need 1) a matrix (rows = cells, columns = regions) with copy number values, 2) a list of cell names (should be the same length as nrows(matrix) and 3) a GenomicRanges::GRanges object describing the columns of the matrix.
 For example, if the input matrix describes 1000 cells and a binned genome resulting in 3000 bins, then the cells list should have 1000 cell names and the GRanges object should describe 3000 genomic regions.
+The package includes some example data, which I use below

+`
+library(SCCNVis)
+input.matrix <- example.matrix
+cell.names <- example.cells
+granges <- example.granges
-`obj <- createPlotObject(input.matrix, cell.names, granges)`
+obj <- createPlotObject(input.matrix, cell.names, granges)
+`

 The resulting `obj` output can then be passed into any of the available plotting functions.
 For example: